 Maintenance on plant and equipment is scheduled and carried out on a regular basis.
 Rehabilitation is undertaken on a progressive basis.
-During the reporting period rehabilitation activities were associated with maintenance to rehabilitation areas and weed spraying,
+During the reporting period the first two benches were completed at the northern end of the western overburden emplacement and rehabilitation commenced with the planting of tubestock.
+Other rehabilitation activities were associated with infill planting and maintenance to drainage structures on the northern side of the noise bund emplacement area.
+Weed spraying of tussock and blackberry was undertaken in the biodiversity offset areas.